rahulsoftgeek/OpenResty_project/README.md

 -- All the docker images related to this project are stored in a public repository on Docker hub. (gargrahulcs/openresty)

--- Do change credentials of Mysql and Redis in the db.lua and redis.lua according to your database & redis cluster& connect with them.
+-- Do change credentials of Mysql and Redis in the db.lua and redis.lua according to your database & redis cluster & connect with them.

 -- Also, for Authentication set the paramter of API keys in the auth.lua and accordinly, send the API keys using `"X-API-KEY"` in the request header.